mnr/writing-wip/kwak-anthology.md

 “Um.
 This is so much better than the one-bag meal I had planned for dinner.”
 Lupe slices off a piece of chicken, dips it in the sauce, takes a bite.
 “So if they were fighting with Hestia, why did they have one in the condo?”

 “I’m puzzled by that too,” agrees Araci.
 “It’s odd they had an oven.
 It’s odd it exploded.
 It’s odd Robin is missing.”

-Araci continues; “There are other parts of their story that don’t settle.
-Dakota left a job with a ransomware company.
-Ransomware may have maneuvered itself into a measure of respectability, but just because they’re public and produce respectable profits doesn’t erase the fact they are involved in insurance fraud.
-Insurance companies don’t like extortion.
-Would an employee be allowed to just quit and walk away?
-Dakota could flip and inform insurance.
-She could work for a competitor.
-It wasn’t long between her departure from Montevideo and her departure from this world.
-Maybe her former employer blew her up?”

 “Maybe Hestia didn’t like what she was doing for Abundancy?” suggests Lupe.
 “They have all sorts of control over the oven.
 Can they tell it to explode?”